On Intelligence And Russian Hacking, Are Trump And His Team Missing The Point?

 Trump and his team continue to defensively rail against the "mainstream media," seemingly believing that the real goal is to delegitimize Trump's win.
 Trump is going to be the next president.
 He won.
 But national security is bigger than politics.

-Seventeen American agencies agree that Russia is responsible for hacking Democratic National Committee and Clinton campaign official emails and leaking them to WikiLeaks.
+Seventeen American agencies agree that Russia is responsible for hacking DNC and Clinton campaign official emails and leaking them to WikiLeaks.
 NPR has also confirmed that intelligence officials agree that Russia was doing so in an effort to undermine American democracy and with the hope that their efforts would elect Trump — though they didn't expect it would actually happen.

 The intelligence report, which was presented to President Obama on Thursday, is expected to show the extent of Russia's attempts to influence the elections outcome.

-At a Senate hearing Thursday, Clapper said that hacking the Democratic National Committee's computers and campaign chief John Podesta's emails was just part of the Russian campaign, saying, "It also entailed classical propaganda, disinformation, fake news."
+At a Senate hearing Thursday, Clapper said that hacking the committee's computers and campaign chief John Podesta's emails was just part of the Russian campaign, saying, "It also entailed classical propaganda, disinformation, fake news."

 Trump, who has been skeptical of reports of Russian involvement in the election, questioned how NBC got "an exclusive look into the top secret report he [Obama] was presented."